Tamilaam/tamilaam.github.io/_posts/2025-09-04-thesis-graph-tree-clustering.md

 permalink: /thesis-tumor-mutation-trees/
 ---

 *ML and biology?
-Sounded like the best-fit thesis for me.*
+Sounded like the best-fit thesis for me.:)*
-*I did my Master's thesis through the Erasmus Exchange Programme — two of the coolest things I ever did in my academic journey.*
+*I did my Master's thesis through the Erasmus Exchange Programme, two of the coolest things I ever did in my academic journey.*

 During my Master's thesis at the **Algorithmic Bioinformatics Lab**, I developed a machine learning pipeline to cluster tumor mutation trees.
-The method uses graph kernels (Weisfeiler-Lehman) to extract subtree patterns and computes cosine similarities between graph embeddings *(Let's help physicians with diagnostic and therapeutic decisions)*, removing the need for neural training. *(Let's be honest — isn't it cool?)*
+The method uses graph kernels (Weisfeiler-Lehman) to extract subtree patterns and computes cosine similarities between graph embeddings *(Let's help physicians with diagnostic and therapeutic decisions!)*, removing the need for neural training. *(Let's be honest, isn't it cool?)*

 <p align="center">
   <img src="/assets/images/umap.png" alt="The beauty of UMAP" width="70%">
+  <figcaption><strong>Figure 1:</strong>The beauty of UMAP</figcaption>
 </p>

 To evaluate performance, we compared our approach to the original pipeline, showing improved clustering accuracy (increased silhouette score) and better structural coherence with significantly reduced runtime.
 Maximum Common Subgraph (MCS) analysis *(my favorite part!)* showed a **728.7% increase** in within-cluster structural similarity over baseline compared to a 683.5% increase in the original pipeline, confirming more biologically meaningful groupings.